ASKIDA/Selenium2LibraryExtension/README.md

 python setup.py install
 ```

+## Importing
+For informations on how to import a library into your Robot Framework project, see the [user guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#using-test-libraries "Robot Framework User Guide).
+You do not need to import Selenium2Library, it is imported from within Selenium2LibraryExtension already.

 ## Documentation
 The complete documentation of new keywords can be found [here](https://axon-id.github.io/Selenium2LibraryExtension/ "S2LExt keywords documentation").
 The library also features a fix to a logic error in the _wait until_ family keywords, where it didn't handle exceptions (resulting in keywords sometimes failing even if their timeout hadn't been reached).
 The patch can be seen in [/patches](https://github.com/axon-id/Selenium2LibraryExtension/tree/master/src/Selenium2LibraryExtension/patches "Patches directory")